BloodShop/AradLibrary/README.md

 Our application is a simple way to view what kind of Library Items we have in our stock and make a quick orders.
 Everyone can access this application without any commitment you can browse the application as a guest without logging in, or you could just simply register as a customer and you will remain our lovely user.

 # Main Purposes of Arad City Library Application:
+Purpuses:

 	1. Modify any new Item into stock as administrator.
 	2. Search and Explore certain Library Items.
 	3. Purchase or Borrow and kind of Items you like.
 	4. Easy using as possible for the customer and the administrator.
 	5. Make things clarify and manage easily.

 -	Arad City Library made for windows Application users

 ![WelcomeApp](https://user-images.githubusercontent.com/23366804/180944263-9057c0fe-8beb-40ae-b6ce-c59f022acf44.png)

 Architecture and technological requirements
-1. Infrastructures
+1. Infrastructures:

 a.
-DataBase Architecture
+DataBase Architecture:

 	I.	DataMock
 	II.
 JsonTextFile

 b.
-Web Application Client Side Platform
+Web Application Client Side Platform:

 	I.	UWP C#

-2. Internationalization
+2. Internationalization:

 a.
-Languages
+Languages:

 	I.	English
 	II.
 Hebrew
-3. Unit Tests
-	a.
-Person.Model

 b.
+Unit Tests:

+	I.	Person.Model
+	II.
 Library.Model
-	c.
+	III.
 Library.DAL

 ![LogInPage2](https://user-images.githubusercontent.com/23366804/180944348-12e83dba-80ca-4e35-82fb-08338b029003.png)